-Category Description available COVID-19 vaccines, including the variant mRNA products.
-Revaccination of patients following haematopoietic stem cell transplant of CAR-T treatment is considered off-label but is in accordance with the Scottish Haematology Society schedule Vaccine should be stored according to the conditions detailed in the Storage section below.
+Category Description individuals without a history of allergy.
+It was also agreed by the Commission on Human Medicines.
+The advice to suspend the routine 15 minute observation period applies to all the currently available COVID-19 vaccines, including the variant mRNA products.
+Revaccination of patients following haematopoietic stem cell transplant of CAR-T treatment is considered off-label but is in accordance with the Scottish Haematology Society schedule .
+Vaccine should be stored according to the conditions detailed in the Storage section below.
 However, in the event of an inadvertent or unavoidable deviation of these conditions refer to national Vaccine Incident Guidance.
 Where vaccine is assessed in accordance with these guidelines as appropriate for continued use this would constitute off-label administration under this Protocol.
 Storage requirements General requirements During storage it is recommended that the vials are stored in the original packaging/cartons, away from direct sunlight to protect from light and kept upright.
 NHS Board guidance on Storage and Handling of vaccines should be observed.
 In the event of an inadvertent or unavoidable deviation of these conditions, vaccine that has been stored outside the conditions stated above should be quarantined and risk assessed for suitability of continued use or appropriate disposal.
 The manufacturer may advise of updated storage requirements and product stability: as new data becomes available; vaccine may be stored in accordance with updated recommendations from the manufacturer.
-Vaccine specific requirements Comirnaty Omicron XBB.1.5 (30micrograms/dose) COVID-19 mRNA vaccine Once thawed, the vaccine may be stored refrigerated at +2°C to +8°C protected from light for up to 10 weeks

-Category Description (within shelf life) if not used (needle-punctured).
+Category Description Vaccine specific requirements Comirnaty JN.1 30 micrograms/dose dispersion for injection COVID-19 mRNA Vaccine Once thawed, the vaccine may be stored refrigerated at +2°C to +8°C protected from light for up to 10 weeks (within shelf life) if not used (needle-punctured).
 Once thawed the vaccine should not be re-frozen.
 After first use - use as soon as practically possible and within 12 hours.
 The vaccine can be stored at +2°C to +30°C during the in-use time.
 Thawed vials can be handled in room light conditions.
 The vaccine vial has space to write the date and time that the vial should be discarded following was first puncture; write this on the vial label.
-Spikevax® Omicron XBB.1.5 (50micrograms/dose) COVID-19 vaccine Once thawed, the vaccine should not be re-frozen and may be stored refrigerated at +2°C to +8°C protected from light for up to 30 days if not used (needle-punctured).
+Spikevax JN.1 COVID-19 mRNA Vaccine 0.1mg/1ml dispersion for injection Once thawed, the vaccine should not be re-frozen and may be stored refrigerated at +2°C to +8°C protected from light for up to 30 days if not used (needle-punctured).
 After first use - use as soon as practically possible and within six hours.
 The vaccine may be stored between +2 and +25°C during the in-use period in accordance with manufacturer's advice.
-The vaccine has a transport time of 12 hours at 2°C to 8°C. The vaccine vial has space to write the date and time that the vial should be discarded following first puncture; write this on the vial label.
+The vaccine has a transport time of 36 hours at 2°C to 8°C (maximum of 30 hours by road and up to 6 hours by air).
+The vaccine vial has space to write the date and time that the vial should be discarded following first puncture; write this on the vial label.
 Additional information Minor illnesses without fever or systemic upset are not valid reasons to postpone immunisation.
 If an individual is acutely unwell, immunisation should be postponed until they have fully recovered.

-There is no convincing evidence of any safety concerns from vaccinating individuals with a past history of COVID-19 infection, or with detectable COVID-19 antibody.
-Having prolonged COVID-19 symptoms is not a contraindication to receiving COVID-19 vaccine but if the patient is seriously debilitated, still under active investigation, or has evidence of recent deterioration, deferral of vaccination may be considered to avoid
+Category Description There is no convincing evidence of any safety concerns from vaccinating individuals with a past history of COVID-19 infection, or with detectable COVID-19 antibody.
+Having prolonged COVID-19 symptoms is not a contraindication to receiving COVID-19 vaccine but if the patient is seriously debilitated, still under active investigation, or has evidence of recent deterioration, deferral of vaccination may be considered to avoid incorrect attribution of any change in the person's underlying condition to the vaccine.

-Category Description

-incorrect attribution of any change in the person's underlying condition to the vaccine.

-driderlying condition to the vaccine.